 Your donation will help pay for supplies, frames, and postage so a grieving human can receive this free gift.

 Donate via Stripe Checkout in $15 increments

 Contact Bonnie to find out how to submit your photo and story

 Disclaimer: By submitting a photograph you are stating you are the legal owner of the photograph or have permission from the owner to submit the photo for this project.
 Further, you are giving Bonnie McKeegan permission to copy the photograph using drawing or other art techniques.
-You understand that by law Bonnie McKeegan retains copyright ownership of the drawing and may use it to advertise and as part of her art portfolio.
-If you do not want your project posted on this website memorial page or on Bonnie’s social media site, you must notify Bonnie McKeegan in writing.
+You understand that by law Bonnie McKeegan retains copyright ownership of the picture and may use it to advertise and as part of her art portfolio.
+If you do not want your project posted on this website’s memorial page or on Bonnie’s social media site, you must notify Bonnie McKeegan in writing.
 Bonnie McKeegan grants permission to the pet owner to use the digital copy for personal use only.

 Disclaimer: The production of art is unpredictable.
 Bonnie McKeegan cannot guarantee you’ll be happy with the results of her artistic effort.